oneapi-src/oneDPL/rfcs/experimental/README.md

 A document here needs to be updated if the corresponding feature undergoes modifications while remaining experimental.
-Other changes, such as updates on the exit conditions or on the implementation and usage experience are also welcome.
+Other changes, such as updates on the exit conditions or on the implementation and usage experience, are also welcome.

 For features that require specification changes prior to production, the document might include wording for those changes or a link to any PRs opened against the specification.